The convex hull of random points on the boundary of a simple polytope: Introduction and statement of results

 From (\ref{eq:PdEfl}) it follows immediately that for random polytopes whose points are chosen from the boundary of a polytope the expected number of vertices is

-Indeed, a chosen point is a vertex of a random polytope if and only if it is a vertex of the convex hull of all the points chosen in that facet.
-By (\ref{eq:PdEfl}) we get that the number of vertices equals
+with $c_{n-1,0}$ from (\ref{eq:PdEfl}), independent of $P$.
+Indeed, a chosen point is a vertex of a random polytope if and only if it is a vertex of the convex hull of all the random points chosen in the same facet of $P$.
+We define $\ln_+ x=\max\{0, \ln x\}$.
+By (\ref{eq:PdEfl}) we get that the expected number of vertices equals